 5 Steps registration process of NMBI

-To apply for a NMBI registration you must follow the bellow mentioned steps for register as a Nurse or Midwife.
+To apply for an NMBI registration you must follow the below-mentioned steps to register as a Nurse or Midwife.

 Step 1 – Overseas Registration Application Request Form

 The first step in the application process is to logon to our website www.NMBI.ie and then download and complete the Overseas Application Request Form.
 You will find this form in the Registration/Trained

 • Your TRF number/OET Candidate Number, for Group 3 applicants only (see next page)